sadid14n/realtime-chat-app/README.md

    npm install
    ```

-5. Create a `.env` file in the `server` directory and add the following:
+5. Create a `.env` file in the main directory and add the following:

    ```env
    MONGO_URI=your_mongodb_connection_string